 Gail is what happens when you care as hard as you work.

 Dan and Pat O’Brien, the brothers behind Gail Wines, are my great friends; photographing them was a totally unique experience.
 In 2007 they unexpectedly lost their mother, Gail, to a rare condition - something that changed their lives in many ways.
 Their hometown of Providence, RI didn’t feel the same, and they moved West to California to pursue careers in wine.
-Since arriving here, they’ve created something special – a small, personal project that helps them create a bright future while always honoring their past - and their family - along the way.
+Since arriving here, they’ve created something special – a small, personal project that creates a bright future while always honoring their past - and their family - along the way.

 Dan and Pat are the salt of the earth.
 They are passionate about Sonoma Valley, and the off-beat grape varietals they vinify.
 When you talk with them about their wines, you get the sense that there’s something at stake… that not everything is a settled sure thing.
 To me, that’s the magic behind Gail - knowing that it’s something people are fighting for..
 A risk, with consequences...
 There are so many great projects out there that spare no expense and leave nothing to chance - Gail is not that.
 Winemaking for them isn’t just a joyful hobby, or a lifestyle choice..
 It’s a responsibility, and it’s a job to be done well.
 In a word, it’s real, and that makes it feel different.

 Photographs for Gail were mostly taken in the first half of 2019.
 In addition to shooting locally in Sonoma Valley, we took a trip East to their home state of Rhode Island.
 We visited the places of childhood, the house where they grew up, and saw members of their family - documenting it all as we went.
 Gail is always a celebration of friends and relationships - I never played the role of photographer, but was there instead as a friend with a camera - I feel strongly that sentiment shows through in the finished work.